The Fujifilm X100S – compared to the X100

 My current settings

-On the X100, I used Astia with Auto ISO for the most part and I also used to set sharpness to its maximum.
-However, since the JPEG output of the X100S is quite different with a lot harsher blacks, my current X100S settings differ.
+For the JPEG settings on the old X100 I used Astia with Auto ISO and I also used to set sharpness to its maximum.
+However, since the JPEG output of the X100S is quite different, my current X100S settings also differ, and now I primarily use JPEGs as a neutral reference when editing the RAW files.

 - Noise reduction: -2